freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-j.md

 ## --text--

-You're tasked with writing an if statement that checks for the following conditions in a web app to display "Welcome!" to the user:
+You're tasked with writing an `if` statement that checks for the following conditions in a web app to display `Welcome!` to the user:

-1. The user must either have a premium account (isPremium) or have been a member for more than a year (membershipDuration > 12 months).
+1. The user must either have a premium account (`isPremium`) or have been a member for more than a year (`membershipDuration` > 12 months).

-1. The user must not be currently blocked from the service (!isBlocked).
+1. The user must not be currently blocked from the service (`!isBlocked`).

 Which if statement correctly checks these conditions?